Welcome Parents and Caregivers!

 I encourage you to get involved in our school.
 Our School Advisory Team meets monthly, the first Tuesday of the month at 3:10.
 All interested community members are welcome to attend.
 Our Parent Teacher Advisory Organizations meets Thursday mornings throughout the year at 8:40. (see calendar for dates)

-Please feel free to contact your child’s teacher, Ms. Antoine, our assistant principal, or myself, if you have an issue or concern that can help us better serve our students.
+Please feel free to contact your child’s teacher, Mrs. Larson, our assistant principal, or myself, if you have an issue or concern that can help us better serve our students.
 Thank you for trusting us with your most precious children.

 Amanda S. Garman